 The Health Physics Society is deeply concerned over the trend of individual agencies to set radiation dose limits that are very different from those adopted by national authorities without due consideration of the effectiveness or of the full impact on public health.

-- Compatibility in Radiation Protection Regulations.
+• Compatibility in Radiation Safety Regulations

 Position Statement of the Health Physics Society.